GLP-1 Side Effects: What to Expect and How to Manage Them

 - • Inflammatory markers

-Our Commitment: Your safety is our top priority.
-Our comprehensive monitoring ensures you receive the highest level of medical care throughout your weight loss journey.
+My commitment to every patient: Your safety is the top priority.
+Comprehensive monitoring ensures you receive the highest level of care throughout your entire journey — not just at the start.

 Making an Informed Decision